opendocsg/slw-judgments-backfill/2002_SGHC_4/report.md

 **Conclusion**

 22\.
 Admittedly, the test for granting leave to an applicant to apply for an order of certiorari involves a very low threshold.
-All the same, it is pertinent to note that in _Public Service Commission v Lai Swee Lin, Linda_ [2001] 1 SLR 644, 653, LP Thean JA reiterated that the requirement of leave to apply for such an order is intended to be a means of filtering out groundless or hopeless cases at an early stage, and its aim is to prevent a wasteful use of judicial time and to protect public bodies from harassment, whether intentional or otherwise.
+All the same, it is pertinent to note that in _Public Service Commission v Lai Swee Lin, Linda_ <span class="citation">[2001] 1 SLR 644</span>, 653, LP Thean JA reiterated that the requirement of leave to apply for such an order is intended to be a means of filtering out groundless or hopeless cases at an early stage, and its aim is to prevent a wasteful use of judicial time and to protect public bodies from harassment, whether intentional or otherwise.
 The present application is clearly one where the granting of leave will waste judicial time and unnecessarily harass the traffic police.
 As has been mentioned, Ms Kang has the opportunity to present further medical evidence to the traffic police and to take a prescribed medical test to show that she is fit to drive a motor vehicle.
 Taking all circumstances into account, her application for leave to apply for an order of certiorari is dismissed with costs.

 Sgd: